panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 node                     alpine            165MB
 ```

-Additionally, you can use a [distroless](https://github.com/GoogleContainerTools/distroless) base images.
-They contain only you app with its runtime dependencies.
+Additionally, you can use [distroless](https://github.com/GoogleContainerTools/distroless) base images.
+They contain only your app with its runtime dependencies.
 The package managers, shells, and others are skipped.
 Using them dramatically decreases the image size and its attack surface.
-This approach is more advanced and out of scope of this article.
+This approach is more advanced and out of the scope of this article.

 ```
 Size: